-Although this feature actually appears on the Now Playing Webpage, it carries sufficient importance to beg its own subheading here.
+Although this feature appears on the Now Playing Webpage, it carries sufficient importance to warrant its own subheading here.

 StationRotation Defined A mod-monitor is historically employed as the station's fulltime measurement utility, giving instant alarms for out-oftolerance operation.
-Although the 551 certainly fulfills this qualification, it has the added versatility of being able to 'ride herd' over multiple stations in the local market, with some expected compromise in its primary functionality.
+Although the 551 easily fulfills this qualification, it has the added versatility of being able to 'ride herd' over multiple stations in the local market, with some expected compromise in its primary functionality.

-The 551 has the built-in capability of sequencing through all the saved Preset Stations entries in the order listed, and at a rate set by the user.
+The 551 has the built-in capability of sequencing through selected Preset Stations entries in the order listed, and at a rate set by the user.
 This could allow a contract engineer to receive alarms from any of a number of stations he might service in a given market.
+Stations are added to the StationRotation list by checking the box before a Preset Stations entry is saved.